sk2589822/Exhentai-Enhancer/CONTEXT.md

 downloading it in the browser.
 _Avoid_: Hath download, client download

+**H@H Resolution**:
+The size an H@H Download is rendered at.
+The site decides which ones exist and which of those a given Gallery offers, so a resolution the user picked may be unavailable on the Gallery in front of them.
+_Avoid_: Quality, size, xres

 **Archive Session**:
 The download authorisation the archiver creates when a user pays to unlock an Archive.
 While it is active the same Archive can be downloaded again without